bongozone/bongozone/index.md

 of the lane.
 Independent values for the tap position and the lane length will be useful when utilizing the looping feature.

-## Pan and Scan Sections
+## Pan-and-Scan Sections

 Below the primary CV inputs there are two pan-and-scan<label for="sn-ps" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-ps" class="margin-toggle"><span class="sidenote">See Make Noise RxMx, Verbos Pan and Scan, Toppobrillo Mixiplexer, etc.</span>
-blocks, one for the channel inputs &amp; and one for the channel outputs.
-By adjusting the position of these knobs and applying modulation to the inputs, you may control which lanes are receiving input and which lanes are outputting.
+blocks, for the lane inputs and outputs respectively.
+By adjusting the position of these knobs and applying modulation, you may control which lanes are receiving input and which lanes are outputting.
 The state of each lane and its activity are indicated by the LEDs above and below each channel.

 When neither the input the output nor the input of a lane is active, a clock trigger will not cause the state of a lane to change.<label for="sn-muted" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-muted" class="margin-toggle"><span class="sidenote">